 6) Keep them busy

-If you’re thinking about starting your own home-based business and in need of resources, here are our top recommendations to set your business up for success:
+If you’re thinking about starting your own home-based business, here are our recommendations to set your business up for success: